smithee-solutions/openbadger/discussions/PKOC/spec-src/pkoc-osdp-acu.md

 OUI value (3-byte) - to be registerered with IEEE by (PSIA?.)

-Tags FC, FD, FE to be registered in the tag space for PKOC.
+Tags FD, FE to be registered in the tag space for PKOC.

 References
 ----------